Planning for your financial future

 How one guy, who saved for a wedding, a house, and the chance to retire, tried to make sure he would have the money to pay for it all.

-Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, has big plans and an average income.
+Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, had big plans and an average income.

-Shelton, 31, has a list of immediate financial goals — paying for a wedding next year while still paying down years of credit card debt — and long-range plans — saving for a down payment for a new home and building a retirement account balance.
-He’s a little nervous, but he knows that with time on his side, he can slowly but surely put money in all these buckets.
-Below, he explains the four steps he’s taking to build a strong financial future in the months leading up to his wedding.
+At 31 years old, Shelton had a big list of immediate financial goals: paying for a wedding while paying down years of credit card debt, and then later, saving for a down payment for a new home and building a retirement account balance.
+He was a little nervous, but knew that with time on his side, he could slowly but surely put money in all those buckets.
+Below, he explains the four steps he took to build a strong financial future in the months leading up to his wedding.

 First step: paying down my debt

 I’m proud to say that I just paid off my student loans.
 Now I’ve got a lot of other things to save for, but I’ve also got more money available to do it.

 My student loans weren’t that much — a little more than $10,000 — but it was hard because I was paying down $8,000 of credit card debt as well.
 I had applied for a few credit cards after college graduation, and I used them when I moved to the Northeast to pay for moving expenses and a higher cost of living.
 That weighed down my credit score, which made my interest rates higher — and added more debt to the pile.
 So I was underwater a bit.

 I decided to get things under control.
 I transferred my existing credit card balances to a card with a lower APR and I made a payment on that card every two weeks.
 Because I had a lower interest rate, I could focus more money on paying off student loans.
 I even paid a little extra over that time to get the balance cleared faster.

 I’m happy that’s over with, and I’ve vowed not to let credit card debt overwhelm me again.

 Second step: making a list of financial goals